NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 SEO and organic traffic strategies are one of the most popular lead generation and marketing tools.
 By ranking higher on search engines like Google, agencies are able to drive traffic to their websites, leading to more potential clients.
 When compared to organic social media, SEO strategies drove 1000% more traffic, and leads coming from SEO have a 14.6% close rate.

-9 Clouds, a digital lead generation agency, named SEO as one of their most successful lead sources.
+9 Clouds, a digital lead generation agency, named SEO as one of their most successful lead sources for their digital marketing sales funnel.
 The agency uses organic keywords to target their ideal clients and find clients in different industries.

 We really keep our pipeline full by treating ourselves like one of our clients, so we do strategizing to figure out what services are providing the best return.
 In our situation, SEO is king.
 We really want to make sure that we're doing that keyword research to answer the questions that our current clients have, because people who might be a future client are probably asking those questions too.